Waavi/vue-wcharts/docs/api/components.md

 ## WTickText

-*Component to show circle in the axis but it can be used wherever you want.*
+*Component to show text in the axis but it can be used wherever you want.*

 ### Parent components
 **[\<WXAxis />](#wxaxis)**